VerdictAI

 Do travel adapters convert voltage?

-Should I get a universal adapter or country-specific plugs?
+Is a universal all-in-one adapter or a country-specific adapter better?